AaronC81/rbop/README.md

 ## Try it out

 rbop comes with a simple ASCII renderer, which is used in an example named `ascii_calc`.
-If you `cargo build --examples`, you'll be able to run this example and get a feel for how natural rbop's editor feels!
+If you `cargo build --examples --features examples`, you'll be able to run this example and get a feel for how natural rbop's editor feels!

+## Documentation

+There isn't too much proper documentation yet.
+The two examples `ascii_calc` and `window_calc` are heavily commented, and designed to be read (in that order) to see rbop's usage in action.

-## Implementing a renderer
+### Implementing a renderer

 Refer to `AsciiRenderer` for a pretty good example of this.
 You'll need to implement the `Renderer` trait, which will allow rbop to: